rdacomp/CollapseOS/README.md

 *Bootstrap post-collapse technology*

-Collapse OS is a collection of programs, tools and documentation that allows you to assemble an OS that can:
+Collapse OS is a z80 kernel and a collection of programs, tools and documentation that allows you to assemble an OS that can:

 1. Run on an extremely minimal and improvised architecture.
 2. Communicate through a improvised serial interface linked to some kind of